rbamos/minecraft-ec2-ondemand/README.md

 * $1.50/month for EBS (if using 30GB)
 * $0.009/hr/user in network egress fees (very rough estimate)
 * A few pennies for Lambda
+* $2/year for your domain name, if you go with a low cost TLD

-Please let me know what you are charged; I'm still waiting to see a full month's usage bill on this setup and will update it accordingly.
+Please let me know what you are charged so I give a more accurate representation of cost.

 For your first year of AWS, you get up to 30GB of EBS free as part of AWS Free Tier.